BND Hamburger Icon

 FileHold Express templates

-FileHold allows you to configure templates for auto-filing certain types of documents, as well as automate push email notification for certain actions within the system.
+FileHold allows you to configure templates for auto-filing certain types of documents and automate email notifications for certain actions within the system.
 Image source: FileHold

 Did You Know?Did you know

-FileHold has been certified by Microsoft as a software that is user-installable, meaning you don’t need to call in an expert to do the installation work for you.
+FileHold has been certified by Microsoft as a software that is user-installable, which means you don’t need to call in an expert to do the installation work for you.
 For help with self-installation, users can access the detailed installation guide and take advantage of the software’s auto-installer package.

 FileHold Drawbacks

-It’s also important to note that the on-premises system isn’t compatible with Mac computers.
-If your office is Mac-based, you’ll need the cloud-based, web browser version.
+It’s important to note that the on-premises system isn’t compatible with Mac computers.
+If your office is Mac-based, you’ll need the cloud-based web browser version.
 If you need an on-premises solution for Macs, look at another application.

 Another possible shortcoming is that customer support is available only via email and online.
-Even though we received an extremely quick response when we emailed, some businesses might prefer to call for help.
+Even though we received an extremely quick response when we emailed, some businesses may prefer to call for help.

 Methodology